freebootin/freebootin-dot-com/site/leviathan/README.md

 Those calls to `fgetc` and `feof` are probably where I need to go next.

 So those two functions are getting single characters from `/tmp/file.log` and checking for EOF respectively.
 Now if I write something in `/tmp/file.log` then `leviathan5` outputs it to STDIN.
 This gave me the idea to try making `/tmp/file.log` into a symbolic link to `/etc/leviathan_pass/leviathan6` to see if it would print out the password.
-It worked.
+I ran `ln -s /etc/leviathan_pass/leviathan6 /tmp/file.log`, then `~/leviathan5` and it worked.
 On to next level.

 ### Level 6